8 min

 Week 1-2: Learning Phase

 Focus on staying under your carb limit.
+That’s it.
 Don’t stress about perfect ratios yet.

 Week 3-4: Fine-Tuning